Generic Name: Ibalizumab

 Experimental Code: TMB-355

-Trogarzo is an experimental HIV medication.
-It is an entry inhibitor.
-Ibalizumab contains genetically engineered antibodies, known as monoclonal antibodies (it is therefore a “biologic,” not a “drug”).
+Trogarzo is an HIV medication.
+Trogarzo was approved by the U.S. Food and Drug Administration for use by people living with HIV in March 2018.
+Trogarzo is an HIV inhibitor.
+It contains genetically engineered antibodies, known as monoclonal antibodies (it is therefore a “biologic,” not a “drug”).
 These antibodies bind to the CD4 receptor on CD4 cells.
 Once they do this, HIV cannot successfully latch onto these cells, thus preventing the virus from infecting them.

 Pediatric Dose: N/A

 Common side effects associated with Trogarzo-based regimens include diarrhea, dizziness, nausea and rash.

 Trogarzo can cause serious side effects, including changes in your immune system (Immune Reconstitution Inflammatory Syndrome), which can happen when you start taking HIV-1 medicines.
 Tell your health care provider right away if you start having new symptoms after starting Trogarzo.

 There were no reported drug interactions between Trogarzo and other HIV medications.

 Before taking this medication, tell your doctor if you are pregnant or planning to become pregnant, if you are breastfeeding, and all your medical conditions, including all prescription and over-the-counter medications and supplements you are taking.